KimCarlsen/homeassistant-NBEConnect/README.md

 # A Home Assistant Integration to monitor and control NBE pelletburners using the  UDP protocol

 This integration should be able to connect to a scotte/RTB V7/V13 controllers (and apparently also aduro pellet hybrid stoves).
-The software is based on the NBE Test program https://github.com/motoz/nbetest by https://github.com/motoz

-The integration is based on work from https://github.com/svanggaard/NBEConnect and https://github.com/Brille783/NBEConnectfyr
+The software is based on the NBE Test program https://github.com/motoz/nbetest by https://github.com/motoz plus work from https://github.com/svanggaard/NBEConnect and https://github.com/Brille783/NBEConnectfyr

 ## Purpose